codegrits/CodeGRITS/docs/data.md

 - token
 - type
-- remark: only used when the current token is same to the previous token
+- remark: only used when the current token is same as the previous token

 **Example**: